williamdemeo/LEAN_wjd/theorem_proving/README.md

 ```

 Like sections, nested namespaces have to be closed in the order they are
 opened.
-Also, a namespace cannot be opened within a section; namespaces have to
+Also, *a namespace cannot be opened within a section*; namespaces have to
 live on the outer levels.

 *Namespaces and sections serve different purposes.*